 TransnetBW is working in eight different specialist areas in the C/sells project.
 We are working on many different issues, focusing primarily on the examination of data protection-related questions, the future provision of system services and the configuration of a versatile electricity market.
 For example, we are working on optimising load forecasts for photovoltaic feed-in capacities in order to be able to achieve greater reliability when planning the efficient use of solar energy.

-Callia – Focusing on Europe’s energy goals
+Callia – focusing on Europe’s energy targets